 Here are the different types of kittens needing a foster home:

 Bottle baby kittens – These kittens are fed from a bottle and are about 0-4wks of age.
-They need fed around the clock every few hours so are best for folks that work from home, stay at home moms/dads, retired people, or others that can make that kind of commitment.
+They need to be fed around the clock every few hours so are best for folks that work from home, stay at home moms/dads, retired people, or others that can make that kind of commitment.

 Moms with babies – All that these special ladies need is a little extra monitoring and support.
 Sometimes fostering moms with babies is the most rewarding experience because the moms take such good care of their sweet little kitties.